Shop global, We ship worldwide.

 (Ant Farm, Ant Nest or Ant Housing)

 Tips: If it looks wet, it is too humid.
-Distilled water is essential to reduce any mineral buildup from happening over time.
+Distilled water is essential to prevent mineral buildup over time.

-If you have any questions or need help with your formicarium, contact us at info@poramotart.ca or head over to the live chat & contact info page.
+If you have any questions or need help with your formicarium, contact us at info@poramotart.ca or visit the live chat and contact info page.

 What is a formicarium (ant farm)?